croct-tech/plug-js/docs/plug.md

 The SDK will automatically emit `userSignedOut` and `userSignedIn` events when the user identity changes.
 Also, changing the user in the course of a session will cause the current session to end and a new one to start.

-Notice that calling this method will issue a new token regardless of whether the specified ID is the same as the current one.
+Calling this method will issue a new token regardless of whether the specified ID is the same as the current one.

 ### Signature